Why Our Research Began

 “Never come across that name before”

-So we set out on our quest with the aim of discovering where the surname originated from and what it meant.
+We set out on our quest with the aim of discovering where the surname originated from and what it meant.

 We initially thought the surname came from London where Mike’s grandparents lived.
 We were surprised to find that 170 years ago the family had migrated from Hampshire and this was where the Titheradges came from.
 The early individuals with the name were concentrated around Winchester, Hampshire and spread from here.
 There are a few early mentions of similar names in Herefordshire and Staffordshire but we are unsure if these are related.